Sections

 Prof. Pengcheng Zhao, PhD, Associate Professor at the School of Nuclear Science and Technology.
 Research interests include the conceptual design of advanced nuclear energy systems and thermal-hydraulic safety analysis.
 Selected for the “Young Furong Scholar” Program of Hunan Province, the “Young Backbone Teachers” of Hunan Universities.
 Serving as a founding council member of the Thermal-Hydraulic Mechanics Division of the Chinese Nuclear Society and a youth editorial board member of Nuclear Science and Techniques.
 Presided over projects supported by the National Natural Science Foundation of China, the Ministry of Education, and the Nuclear Energy Development Research Project.
 Published two academic monographs, over 70 peer-reviewed papers, and obtained more than 10 national invention patents.

-Section 17: Artificial Intelligence-based Low Carbon Operation and Planning Research for Integrated Energy System-(Chair: Bo Yang)
+Section 17: Artificial Intelligence-based Low Carbon Operation and Planning Research for Integrated Energy System-(Chair: Bo Yang & Bing Wang)

 The transition towards a sustainable energy future and the pursuit of carbon neutrality goals have positioned Integrated Energy Systems(IES) - integrating electricity, heating, cooling, gas, and other energy vectors - as a critical solution due to their potential for multi-energy complementarity and efficiency.
 However, the operation and planning of IES face significant challenges stemming from high uncertainties in renewable generation and multi-energy loads, complex interactions within multi-energy flows, and stringent low-carbon constraints.
 Artificial Intelligence(AI) offers powerful capabilities to address these complexities.
 This research focuses on developing an Artificial Intelligence-based Low Carbon Operation and Planning Strategy for Integrated Energy Systems.
 It leverages advanced AI techniques, including deep learning, reinforcement learning, and optimization algorithms, to deeply analyze system operational patterns, accurately forecast multi-energy demands and renewable outputs, dynamically optimize the coordinated dispatch of energy flows and equipment operation, and strategically plan long-term system capacity expansion and network configuration.
 By establishing AI-driven intelligent decision-making models, this research aims to significantly reduce carbon emission intensity while ensuring system security, reliability, and cost-effectiveness.
 The ultimate goal is to enhance overall energy utilization efficiency and renewable energy accommodation, thereby providing core technological and strategic support for building a clean, low-carbon, safe, and efficient modern energy infrastructure.